Sentry Streams is a distributed platform that, like most streaming platforms, is designed to handle real-time unbounded data streams.

 <YOUR PIPELINE FILE>

-Produce events on the events topic and consume them from the transformed-events topic.
+Produce events on the ingest-metrics topic and consume them from the transformed-events topic.

 kcat -b localhost:9092 -G test transformed-events